MarkStrendin/DotNetCore3OpenIDConnectExample/ReadMe.md

   }
  ```

-For AzureAD, the AuthEndpoint should be "https://login.microsoftonline.com/XXXXXXXX" where "XXXXXXXX" is your tenant ID.
+For AzureAD, the Authority should be "https://login.microsoftonline.com/XXXXXXXX" where "XXXXXXXX" is your tenant ID.

 ## Add nuget package for OpenIdConnect
  `dotnet add package Microsoft.AspNetCore.Authentication.OpenIdConnect --version 3.0.0`